 The last hundred years or so of food advertising have been shaped by this one simple fact: real food usually looks pretty unappetizing on camera.
 It’s static and boring to look at, and it tends to wilt under the glare of hot studio lights.
 So advertisers have had to walk a fine line between enhancement and fakery, trying all kinds of tricks to get food to look good.

 For a long time, despite the availability of photography, ads in magazines and newspapers relied on illustration, which allowed complete control.
 Then, with the rise of the television in the 1950s and 1960s, advertisers faced a whole new set of challenges.
 A lot of them hadn’t figured out how to shoot food in a visually compelling way.
-In the ad above, the burger just sits there while the ingredients pile on top.
+In the ad above, the burger just sits there while the ingredients piled on top.
 Many ads relied heavily on voiceovers, descriptions, and testimonials.

 These early ads featured relatively static shots with wide-angle lenses mounted on cameras that didn’t move much.
 They might zoom and pan a little bit, but that was about it.
 There were many shots of boxes and labels.
 The style was pretty conventional, and it wasn’t very dynamic.